Axinom/drm-quick-start/Readme.md

             }
         ]
     ```
+or you can create a license token for your video with the key and the keyID using
+https://portal.axinom.com/mosaic/tools/entitlement-message and use it in the license
+token.

 1. Create a *Secrets.json* file based on the sample below and place it in
 the same directory as *Server.js*. **Replace the communication key below with